 Course Code: CADD-1015

-This course focusses on the application of the CAD software and the reproduction of specific use drawings for other courses.
+This course focusses on the application of CAD software and the reproduction of specific use drawings for other courses.

 Course Code: CADD-2015